rosedu/techblog/_posts/_2013-03-16-git-is-the-answer-1.md

 compile errors to fix or your commit does too many things at once.

 Anyway, for all of these cases, Git allows you to rewrite the commit at will.

-If the to-be-changed commit is the latest one and you only want to change it's message or some related fields, but not the content, things are pretty simple.
+You can add changes of tweak metadata (author name, commit message, etc.) just by issuing the needed commands and ending with

     git commit --amend

-However, for all the other cases things are a little more complex.
-But possible.
-All you have to do is start a rebase process from the commit you want to change.
-Start it interactively, so that you can have great control over what it does:
+However, this works only for the tip of the current branch.
+If you want to change a commit which is not HEAD, you'll need to do a rebase process.
+This will temporarily move HEAD to the commit you want to change, allowing you to use the above procedure.
+It is best to start the rebase interactively, so that you can have great control over what it does:

     git rebase -i cf80a4ad6d64bff2